Currently shipping within the USA only. All orders ship out within 3-7 business days via USPS ($3.50-$6.95 based on order total)

 Where to buy?
 These items were used in the video above.
 The color wheel palette can be found in my shop here.
 USA buyers - Individual tubes, pans or dot card available at Blick here.
 UK buyers - available at Jacksons here.

 Unlike their popular student grade line called Cotman, these professional quality paints have a very high pigment load and vibrancy.
 There is none of the odd textures or dullness (likely lack of pigment load / extra binders) that you may have noticed in Cotman.
 The professional colors also have flow additives (animal based ox gall) and are not vegan like all but 3 colors in the Cotman range are.
 These professional paints offer more expensive pigment options as well as slightly toxic options like Cobalts and Cadmiums.
-Though, this line is overall limited in regards to unique pigments.
+I do not recommend their "Cadmium Free" non-toxic alternatives, which I'll elaborate upon further down the page.
+This line is overall limited in regards to unique pigments.
 They do not carry as many granulating or rare earth browns, like Roman Szmal paints, nor do they have an extensive mineral or gemstone selection like those found in Daniel Smith.

-The Cobalt Green Deep (shown below) and Cobalt Blue Deep are remarkably deep, dark and granulating.
-They also offer a few colors that, while also found in the top dozen or so other top pro-grade paint brands, are unique overall in the watercolor world.
-Rarely would you find certain pigments in student or general pan set selections.
-These pigments are typically a little unique between brands, with subtle variations due to the part of the world they were mined and manufactured: Ultramarine purple, Permanent Mauve (Manganese Violet), Cobalt Violet or the fugitive but well-loved Rose Madder Genuine.
+Personal favorites: They do have some colors I feel are worth checking out.
+While some of these pigments can be found in a few other brands, these versions are notable.Their Potters Pink PR233 (only offered by a handful of the top pro grade brands) is a beautiful granulating dusty brown-pink which makes beautiful color separating mixtures when paired with the vibrant Cobalt Teal PG50.
+The Cobalt Green Deep, Permanent Mauve, Ultramarine Violet and Cobalt Blue Deep are remarkably deep, dark and heavily granulating.
+These pigments are typically a little unique between brands, with subtle variations due to the part of the world they were mined and manufactured: They also offer another rare pigment, the fugitive but well-loved Rose Madder Genuine.
 Rose Madder is a historical pigment created by grinding and laking the roots of the Madder Plant.
 It has a color that artists over the centuries have appreciated for being similar to rose petals.
 Winsor and Newton is one of the last companies to still offer it in watercolor form.